 In the most common forms of polyneuropathy, the nerve fibers (individual cells that make up the nerve) most distant from the brain and the spinal cord malfunction first.
 Pain and other symptoms often appear symmetrically, for example, in both feet followed by a gradual progression up both legs.
 Next, the fingers, hands, and arms may become affected, and symptoms can progress into the central part of the body.
 Many people with diabetic neuropathy experience this pattern of ascending nerve damage. top

+How are the peripheral neuropathies classified?
 More than 100 types of peripheral neuropathy have been identified, each with its own characteristic set of symptoms, pattern of development, and prognosis.
 Impaired function and symptoms depend on the type of nerves-motor, sensory, or autonomic-that are damaged.
 Motor nerves control movements of all muscles under conscious control, such as those used for walking, grasping things, or talking.
 Sensory nerves transmit information about sensory experiences, such as the feeling of a light touch or the pain resulting from a cut.
 Autonomic nerves regulate biological activities that people do not control consciously, such as breathing, digesting food, and heart and gland functions.
 Although some neuropathies may affect all three types of nerves, others primarily affect one or two types.
 Therefore, doctors may use terms such as predominately motor neuropathy, predominately sensory neuropathy, sensory-motor neuropathy, or autonomic neuropathy to describe a patient's condition.
 Though CIDP is the most common treatable neuropathy.

-Symptoms are related to the type of affected nerve and may be seen over a period of days, weeks, or years.
+What are the symptoms of peripheral nerve damage?Symptoms are related to the type of affected nerve and may be seen over a period of days, weeks, or years.
 Muscle weakness is the most common symptom of motor nerve damage.
 Other symptoms may include painful cramps and fasciculations (uncontrolled muscle twitching visible under the skin), muscle loss, bone degeneration, and changes in the skin, hair, and nails.
 These more general degenerative changes also can result from sensory or autonomic nerve fiber loss.